StructureTool2D © Read Me

 - Read Me opens this HTML help page.

-- Structure Geometry displays a large preview image for the loaded model.
+- Structure Preview displays a large preview image for the loaded or default model.

-The geometry preview is not limited to beam or frame workbooks.
-It is intended to show the geometry of any supported structure type, including trusses, beams, and frames, with a padded display area for clearer viewing.
+The structure preview is intended to show the geometry of any supported structure type, including trusses, beams, and frames.

 Tab B-C: Stiffness/Slope Deflection